Law-AI/semantic-segmentation/README.md

 - _infer.py_ :                  For using a trained model to infer labels for unannotated documents

 ## Training
+For training a model on an annotated dataset

 ### Input Data format
 For training and validation, data is placed inside "data/text" folder.
 Each document is represented as an individual text file, with one sentence per line.
 The format is:
   ```